 But literary fiction, if it’s good, will provide the motivation behind the lust for power and explain why the man lusted so, and perhaps even discuss the nature of power and power-lust itself.
 This is all part of the presentation of theme.
 In this sense, literary fiction drills farther down than commercial fiction.
 To the extent that commercial fiction drills farther down — stylistically or thematically — is the extent to which it is no longer commercial fiction.
 You will never, for example, find a more thorough or more insightful study of the criminal mind than Raskalnikov, in Crime and Punishment.
 Even Macbeth is second.

-And yet Crime and Punishment, like The Brothers Karamazov, is in many ways a crime novel.
+And yet Crime and Punishment, like The Brothers Karamazov, is in many ways a detective-crime novel.

 This sort of treatment of theme doesn’t exist in pure genre fiction.
 The moment the genre writer begins to treat a subject on this level and with this kind of depth and seriousness is the moment the genre writer begins to cross over into the literary, and the process, I say again, does definitely exist along a spectrum.
 Dune is in my opinion an example of a novel that crosses over, as is the television series Twin Peaks, conceived and directed by David Lynch, and which veers wildly back and forth, sometimes, at its best, unbelievably poignant and profound and real, while at other times almost absurd in its soap-operatic melodrama.

 Jane Austin’s romance literature, like the literature of all three Bronte sisters, often crosses over, primarily for sophistication of style.